 One Way, Many Journeys

-Something else I had to learn and that I’m still learning, honestly, is that everyone’s journey won’t look like mine, and that’s okay.
+Something else I had to learn and learn quickly (and I am still learning) is that everyone’s journey won’t look like mine, and that is okay.
 God doesn’t copy and paste.
 That’s for us, the humans.
-God works uniquely, intentionally, and personally.
+God in His Divine Essence, works uniquely, intentionally, and personally.
 What He’s doing in me might not look like what He’s doing in someone else.
 The timing may be different.
 The setting might be different.
-The process may look messier or maybe more refined, and all of that is okay.
-But here’s the part that can’t be negotiated:
+The process may be messier or maybe even more refined, extremely loud or pin drop quiet, and all of that is okay.
+But here’s the part that cannot be negotiated:

 There is only one way to the Father, and that’s through Jesus Christ.